Lucas Mendes (American soccer): International

-Mendes has been part of the United States under-18 and under-20 setups, being part of U.S. U-18 National Team pool in October 2014 and U-20 National Team pool in January 2016.
+Born in the United States, Mendes was born to a Portuguese-Angolan father.
+He has been part of the United States under-18 and under-20 setups, being part of U.S. U-18 National Team pool in October 2014 and U-20 National Team pool in January 2016.

 Mendes made his debut for the United States national arena soccer team in August 2022 against Mexico.